with Matthew Leverone

 When the room is large, I always add a bench at the end of the bed, like the Nelson Bench.
 It’s a classic that will never go out of style.
 It gives you a place to throw the duvet when not needed, and allows you to add pattern and color that compliments the bedding.

 YV: You mentioned storage.
 What adds to the look of a bedroom?

 ML: Dressers can always add impact to a room.
 They don’t need to look so utilitarian.
 Find one with interesting details and character like the Blue Dot Modu-licious Unit.
 I also like to use a credenza in the bedroom.
 It’s not your standard dresser but has a similar function.
-I like the simplicity of the Tilde Credenza and a TV can easily sit on top if needed.
+I like the simplicity of the Catalina Credenza and a TV can easily sit on top if needed.

 YV: Is there some special way to arrange furniture in a bedroom?

 ML: I always think in terms of symmetry: Credenza or armoire opposite the bed, and place a lounge chair, side table, and reading light off to the side.

 YV: What are some other pieces I can use to round out my furniture?

 ML: Creating a composition of arranged objects on nightstands or dressers adds personality to the room.
 I’m drawn to the elliptical shape of the Moon 2 Drawer Nightstand, and the stepped-drawer detail of the Air Nightstand.
 Their great shapes enhance a bedroom.
 On top of these you can create a tableau of simple objects to go with a modern lamp and clock and a stack of favorite books.
 A simple bowl like Tom Dixon’s Form Bowls sitting on the nightstand will collect pocket change and keep a nightstand orderly.